Madeleine (cake): Invention

-Legend

-Several legends are attached to the "invention" of the madeleines.
-They have tended to center on a female character named Madeleine who is said to have been in the service of an important character in the history of Lorraine – although there is no consensus over the last name of the cook nor the identity of the famous character.
+Several legends are attached to the development of the madeleine.
+They have tended to center on a woman named Madeleine who is said to have been in the service of an important character in the history of Lorraine – although there is neither consensus over the last name of the cook nor the identity of the famous character.
 Some believe that the illustrious patron was 17th-century cardinal and rebel Paul de Gondi, who owned a castle in Commercy.

 Others think that the inventor was named Madeleine Paulmier, who is said to have been a cook in the 18th century for Stanislaus I, duke of Lorraine and exiled King of Poland.
 The story goes that, in 1755, Louis XV, son-in-law of the duke, charmed by the little cakes prepared by Madeleine Paulmier, named them after her, while his wife, Maria Leszczyńska, introduced them soon afterward to the court in Versailles.
+Another version claims Leszczynska herself created them with help from her own cook, a woman named Madeleine.

-Much beloved by the royal family, they quickly conquered the rest of France.
-Yet other stories have linked the cake with the pilgrimage to Compostela, in Spain: a pilgrim named Madeleine is said to have brought the recipe from France to Compostela, or a cook named Madeleine is said to have offered little cakes in the shape of a shell to the pilgrims passing through Lorraine.
+Other stories have linked the cake with the pilgrimage to Compostela, in Spain: a pilgrim named Madeleine is said to have brought the recipe from France to Compostela, or a cook named Madeleine is said to have offered little cakes in the shape of a shell to the pilgrims passing through Lorraine on the Camino to visit the burial place of St. James, whom the scallop symbolizes.
+This version of the origin story argues that the madeleine was originally Spanish and was imported to Lorraine.

 Other stories do not give the cake a Lorraine origin and lay its invention at the feet of pastry chef Jean Avice, who worked in the kitchens of Prince Talleyrand.
 Avice is said to have invented the madeleine in the 19th century by baking little cakes in moulds normally reserved for aspic.

+Description

+Madeleines are characterized both by the shell pattern with well-defined ridges on one side and by the typical bump or hump on the other side.
+The interior is tender and the exterior is crisp.

+Ingredients, preparation, and serving

+A génoise sponge cake batter is used.
+The flavour is similar to but the texture somewhat lighter than the typical sponge cake.
+Some recipes include very finely ground nuts, usually almonds, or the zest of lemons or oranges.
+The batter is scooped or piped into a madeleine pan and baked.
+Madeleines are often served for breakfast or tea and often are dunked in coffee or tea.
+They are best served the day they are baked and ideally still warm from the oven as they stale quickly.